-Vertigo is a feeling of movement or spinning when you are still.
-Benign paroxysmal positional vertigo (BPPV) happens when the vertigo is caused by changes in the position of the head.
-This might include standing after bending down, turning the head in bed, or extending the neck to look up.
-People with BPPV can often identify which moves cause the most problems.
+Benign paroxysmal positional vertigo (BPPV) is a feeling of movement or spinning caused by changes in the position of the head.
+This might include standing after bending down, turning the head in bed, or stretching the neck to look up.

 The inner ear contains tiny hairs and tiny crystals.
-These tiny hairs can sense movement and help you keep your balance.
-BPPV occurs because of a shift in location of these crystals or the clumping of these crystals.
-When this happens, your brain gets signals that you are moving when you are really not moving.
+These hairs can sense movement and help with balance.
+BPPV happens when these crystals shift or clump.
+This sends signals to the brain that makes it think a person is moving when he or she is not.
 This causes the feeling of movement.

-In some cases, the cause of BPPV is unknown.
-In others, it may be caused by:
+In some people the cause is not known.
+In others, it may be caused by things like:

 Disorders of the inner ear

 Increased age raises your chances of getting BPPV.